istlab/eclipse-unix/README.md

 Development
 ----------

+### Requirements
-If you want to contribute, you need Eclipse with PDE (Plugin Development Environment).
+- Eclipse Mars with PDE (Plugin Development Environment).
+- Java JDK 8

 Also in Eclipse, you should have at least two projects, the plug-in project and the feature project:
 * The plug-in project should point to the plugin subfolder of this git repository,